pmulard/machine-learning-specialization-andrew-ng/README.md

 Though, I highly suggest using Andrew's video series (free) and optional labs (paid), as he does a fantastic job of teaching.
 </p>
 <p>
 I originally wrote these notes in Notion, which I've provided links for below.
+PDF versions of these are uploaded into the notes folder of the repo for accessibility.
 I suggest working through the collection in the order they are provided, as much of the knowledge builds upon itself.
 </p>

 - [Linear Regression](https://pmulard.notion.site/Linear-Regression-82a77381f9504a65bcd8e1ae545aa4ed)